Enter the mass and current acceleration of an object into the calculator to determine the apparent weight.

 - m is the mass]

 - a is the acceleration

-It’s important to keep in mind that the direction of these forces matter.
+It’s important to keep in mind that the direction of these forces matters.
 If the direction of the acceleration is opposite of gravity, the apparent weight is the sum of these values.
-If the acceleration is in the same direction, the apparent weight is the difference of these values.
+If the acceleration is in the same direction, the apparent weight is the difference between these values.

 Apparent Weight Definition

 An apparent weight is an equivalent amount of weight you feel due to gravity and outside forces.